David & Victoria Beckham Post Sweet Summertime Family Vacation Photos

-Victoria Beckham posted a black and white photo of her 7 year-old-daughter Harper playing in the ocean.
+Victoria Beckham posted a black and white photo of her 7-year-old-daughter Harper playing in the ocean.
 In another snap, the Spice Girls singer poses with her kids Brooklyn, Romeo, and Harper on a boat.
 Many fans commented that Romeo is his famous mom’s “twin.”

 David Beckham posted to Instagram stories to share photos of his entire “squad.”
 In addition to a rare photo of all four of the couple’s kids, the former pro soccer player posted a photo of one of his boys taking a deep dive and he praised son Romeo’s “good form” in the water.
 The famous family seems to be having a great time on their family vacation.